adriangb/di/docs/binds.md

-# Registration and Binding
+# Binds

-Provider registration serves two important functions:
+Provider binding serves two important functions:

 - A way to tell the container how to assemble things that can't be auto-wired, for example interfaces.
 - A way to override dependencies in tests.

-We call a the result of registering a provider a **bind**.

 Every bind in `di` consists of: